 - Psychological effects, including increased or decreased energy

-Rare but more worrisome side effects of a short course of corticosteroids include: mania, psychosis, delirium, depression with suicidal intent, heart failure, peptic ulceration, diabetes and aseptic necrosis of the hip.
+Rare and potentially serious side effects of a short course of corticosteroids include: severe infection, mania, psychosis, delirium, depression with suicidal intent, heart failure, peptic ulceration, diabetes and avascular necrosis of the hip.
 The risk increases with increasing dose.

 Nearly everyone on systemic steroids for more than a month suffers from some adverse effects, depending on daily dose and how long they have been on systemic steroids.
-These may include any of the following problems, which are not listed in any particular order of importance.
+The main concerns are infections, hypertension, diabetes, osteoporosis, avascular necrosis, myopathy, cataracts, and glaucoma.
+The list that follows is incomplete.

-- Stretch marks (striae), particularly under the arms and in the groin.
+- Stretch marks (striae) under the arms and in the groin

 Effects on body fat

-- Redistribution of body fat results in moon face, buffalo hump and truncal obesity.
+- Redistribution of body fat: moon face, buffalo hump, truncal obesity

 Effects on the eye

-- Posterior subcapsular cataracts in both eyes develop slowly; children are more susceptible than adults.
+- Posterior subcapsular cataracts; children are more susceptible than adults